abstractitptyltd/abstractit-puppet/README.md

 ####[Private] Class: **puppet::master::hiera**
 #####*Description*

-  The `master/hiera.pp` manifest is responsible for configuring hiera, optionally deploying eyaml encryption keys, and setting the ownership of the hieradata path.
+  The `puppet::master::hiera` class is responsible for configuring hiera, optionally deploying eyaml encryption keys, and setting the ownership of the hieradata path.

 #####*Parameters*